Lecrapouille/gdcef/README.md

 ```
 cd gdcef
-scons target=release platform=windows -j8 workspace=$WORKSPACE_STIGMEE godot_version=3.4.3-stable -j8
+scons target=release platform=windows -j8 workspace=$WORKSPACE godot_version=3.4.3-stable -j8
 ```

 The library `libgdcef.dll` will be generated into the build directory.
-It should be placed into the appropriate our godot project https://github.com/stigmee/stigmee inside its `build` folder (to be created).
+It should be placed into the appropriate Godot project inside its `build` folder (to be created).
 Again the `build.py` will do it for you.

 ```
-📦Stigmee
+📦YourProject
  ┗ 📂build
     ┣ 📜 ...                         ⬅️ CEF libs and artifacts (see previously)
-    ┣ 📦Stigmee                      ⬅️ Stigmee executable
+    ┣ 📦YourProject                  ⬅️ YourProject executable
     ┣ 📦gdcefSubProcess              ⬅️ CEF secondary process
     ┗ 📜libgdcef.dll                 ⬅️ Our CEF native module library for Godot
 ```